chricro/notes/preliminaries/introduction/index.md

 - Typically, we cannot perfectly predict the future.
 We often don't have enough knowledge about the world, and often the world itself is stochastic.
 - We need to assess the confidence of our predictions; often, predicting a single value is not enough, we need the system to output its beliefs about what's going on in the world.

-In this course, we will study principled ways of reasoning about uncertainty and use ideas from both probability and graph theory to derive efficient machine learning algorithms for this task.
 We will find answers to many interesting questions, such as:

 - What are the tradeoffs between computational complexity and the richness of a probabilistic model?
 - What is the best model for inferring facts about the future, given a fixed dataset and computational budget?
 - How does one combine prior knowledge with observed evidence in a principled way to make predictions?
 - How can we rigorously analyze whether $$A$$ is the cause of $$B$$, or vice versa?

-In addition, we will also see many examples of how to apply probabilistic techniques to various problems, such as disease prediction, image understanding, language analysis, etc.

 ## The difficulties of probabilistic modeling